Film Score nyilvános

 My latest guest is DJ-turned-media composer Nathan Micay!
 While those fans of techno, house, and trance clubbing across the world might be familiar with Nathan's work in those scenes, he's recently branched out into scoring for film and tv.
 In fact, his first big break was with HBO's Industry, season 2 of which has just released.
 Of course, Nathan …

-On this Devil's Night, who better to raise a little hell with than my latest guest: Ben Lovett.
+On this Devil's Night, who better to raise a little hell with than my latest guest: Ben Lovett (The Night House, The Ritual).
 Ben and I primarily talk about his latest score, Hellraiser, which is a reimagining/remake of Clive Barker's original novella The Hellbound Heart.
-As part of that discussion, we cover (among other things), Ben's utilization of Chris Young's themes for th…
+As part of that discussion, we cover (among other things), Ben's utilization …

 Michael Price joins The Film Scorer for episode 2 of season 3!
 You might be most familiar with Michael Price (at least I was) from his work with David Arnold on the acclaimed and excellent Sherlock and Dracula series, both created by Mark Gatiss and Steven Moffat.
 But Michael also spent five years working with Michael Kamen, beginning on Event Hori…